-Enjoy panoramic view of Mostar from 107 meters tall Franciscan church bell tower!
+Enjoy a panoramic view of Mostar from 107 meters tall Franciscan church bell tower!

-Symbolically called Mostar Peace Bell Tower, this franciscan church bell tower is the largest building in the city.
-Elevator will take you almost to the top, where you can see the Mostar from height of 80 meters, through four 3×3 meters windows.
+Symbolically called Mostar Peace Bell Tower, this Franciscan church bell tower is the largest building in the city.
+The elevator will take you almost to the top, where you can see the Mostar from a height of 80 meters, through four 3×3 meters windows.

 Church of St. Peter and St. Paul was built in 1866.
-At that time, Bosnia and Herzegovina (thus Mostar too) was under the rule of Ottoman Empire.
+At that time, Bosnia and Herzegovina (thus Mostar too) was under the rule of the Ottoman Empire.
 In 1859, Sultan Abdulmejid I published an acclamation which guaranteed Christians their religious freedom.
 Consequently, the Franciscan monks in Mostar invited Italian architect Matteo Lorenzoni, who designed a project for the church.
 The workers built the walls on the foundation of oak trunks.
 The locals finished construction in 1875 and they completely built it.
-Also, significant financial help came from Austro-Hungarian consulat and French vice-consulat in Mostar.
+Also, significant financial help came from Austro-Hungarian consulate and French vice-consulate in Mostar.
 Next to the church, they built a monastery with a well-stocked library.